 - And a separate button to turn off display lights.

 Levoit Core 300 noise level is between 24-50dB thanks to QuietKEAP™ Technology, and it uses 45 watts of energy on average.
 If used 24/7, that’s around $40 – $50 per year, depending on your speed.

 Both air purifiers are perfect for small rooms.
 AirDoctor 1000 can purify 235 sq. ft. large rooms every 12 minutes, but Levoit Core 300 – 219 sq. ft., so that’s pretty close.

 Noise level and power consumption are very similar.
 Also, the CADR rating is pretty close.

-Both units have touch controls on the top – easy to understand and use.
+Both units have touch controls on the top – which are easy to understand and use.
 They have very similar features.
-Levoit model has 4 options for the timer – 2, 4, 6, or 8hrs; on AirDoctor, you can set anything between 1 up to 24hrs by adding 1 hour at each step.
+Levoit model has 4 options for the timer – 2, 4, 6, or 8hrs; on AirDoctor, you can set anything between 1 to 24hrs by adding 1 hour at each step.
 So that’s a point for AirDoctor.

 A big plus for AirDoctor 1000 is the auto mode with an air quality monitor.
 It will show the light and adjust the fan speed based on air quality.
 So you can turn it on and forget about it.
-This function also saves energy consumption.
-So another point for AirDoctor.
+This function also saves energy consumption—so another point for AirDoctor.

 AirDoctor 1000 Vs. Levoit Core 300 Air Purifier – How Do They Work?